 What do you see in the cross?
 An innocent man dying unjustly?
 Or do you see the cruelty of the execution and your heart goes out in pity?
-How kindly I want to say this: He said to the daughters of Jerusalem, "Weep not for me, but weep for yourselves" (Luke 23:28).
+How kindly I want to say this: He said to the daughters of Jerusalem, "Do not weep for Me, but weep for yourselves" (Luke 23:28).
 He does not want your sympathy.